-The writer of Hebrews exhorts all of us with floundering hearts in Hebrews 4:14-15 to look outward…at Christ.
-He points to three things we should remember about Jesus:
+Paul exhorts all of us with floundering hearts in Hebrews 4.14-15 to look outward…at Christ.
+Paul points to three things we should remember about Jesus:

-- Jesus the Son of God: We are reminded in verse 14 that Jesus is not just a ‘Supreme Being’ but God—the second person of the Trinity—the creator of the Heavens and the Earth, the source of all things and the one who holds all things together (cf. John 1:1-5; Col. 1: 15-20).
+- Jesus the Son of God: Paul reminds us in verse 14 that Jesus is not just a ‘Supreme Being’ but God—the second person of the Trinity—the creator of the Heavens and the Earth, the source of all things and the one who holds all things together (cf. John 1:1-5; Col. 1: 15-20).

-- Jesus our High Priest: In Old Testament times, the priest acted as an intermediary between the people and God, offering sacrifices to God on behalf of the Israelites (cf. Lev.
+- Jesus our High priest: In Old Testament times, the priest acted as an intermediary between the people and God, offering sacrifices to God on behalf of the Israelites (cf. Lev.
 9).
-Similarly, we are told that this same Jesus, high and lofty, is the one who intercedes for us before God.
-He is not just king and creator of the world, but our Priest.
-In other words, believers do not just have a general relationship with God, but also a personal relationship because of Jesus.
+Similarly, Paul tells us that this same Jesus, high and lofty, is the one who intercedes for us before God.
+He is not just king and creator of the world, but our In other words, believers do not have a general relationship with God, but also a personal relationship because of Jesus.

 - Jesus our substitute: In offering sacrifices, the priests in the Old Testament had to offer specific animals or grains or other acceptable items as offerings before God.
-Particularly, for atonement of sin, a spotless lamb was offered (cf. Lev.
+Particularly, for the atonement of sin, a spotless lamb was offered (cf. Lev.
 4).
-Jesus was the one offered in our stead.
-In verse 15, the writer of Hebrews tells us that Jesus was tempted in every way we are tempted (think about that!) and was ultimately offered in our place on the cross.
+Jesus was the lamb offered in our stead.
+In verse 15, Paul tells us that Jesus was tempted in every way we are tempted (think about that!) and was ultimately offered in our place on the cross.

 When we look outward to Christ, we are reminded that we are loved by God, sustained by God and forgiven by God because of our sinless substitute who is our priest before God.